homewise-solutions-inc/developer-guides/product_table/archive/embed_1.9.md

 ```

 ### Step 4 - Optional
-Customize the widget by adding `productTable` configuration object with a single or multiple banner customization
+Customize the banner by adding `productTable` configuration object with a single or multiple banner customization
 configurations to the `homewise` default object.
-> [!WARNING]
-> Please refer to browser's console for errors.
+> :warning: Please refer to browser's console for errors.

 ```html
 <script>